 Spring has sprung!
 With trees budding and gardens blooming, now is the perfect time to teach your little learners about flowers.
 Flowers are fascinating, the bright colors and soft petals instantly catching children’s attention.
 Flowers also present a great teaching opportunity; children can learn all about pollination and how plants grow.

 Making fake flowers is a spring staple in any early education classroom, but why not change things up by adding a scientific or sensory element?
-Felt craft sheets will let children recreate the softness of flower petals, while adding seeds to their creation helps them learn how flowers create new flowers.
-Try this fun felt sunflower activity to teach children all about flowers while providing them with a pretty decoration to take home!
+Felt craft sheets let children recreate the softness of flower petals, while adding seeds to their creation helps them learn how new flowers are created.
+Try this felt sunflower activity to teach children all about flowers while providing them with a pretty decoration to take home!

 - Real or artificial sunflower, or a picture of one

 - Yellow felt sheets

 - Paint cup